covcom/304CEM/04 Writing Robust Code/README.md

   3. Each rule has a reporting level where 0 means _disabled_, 1 means _warning_ and 2 means _error_.
 This affects how the rule violations are reported.
   4. Some rules allow for additional options.
 If these are specified, both the reporting level and options need to be in an array.

-### 1.2 ESLint Integration into Cloud9

-Cloud9 has support for ESLint embedded in the code editor.
-Open the `index.js` file and notice the error and warning symbols down the left gutter to the left of the line numbers.
-If you hover over them you get a description of the problem.

-Many ESLint errors relate to whitespace and to identify and fix these it can be useful to show the whitespace characters (spaces, tabs and newlines) in the editor.
-To enable this in Cloud9:
-1. choose **Preferences** from the **Cloud9** menu in the top-left corner.
-2. Click on **User Settings** and locate the **Code Editor (Ace)** option within the **Editors** section.
-3. Finally enable 'Show Invisible Characters' and close the options panel.

-You should now be able to see these in the editor.

-#### 1.2.1 Test Your Knowledge

-Open the `index.js` file and fix all the _whitespace_ and _indentation_ issues.

-### 1.3 Running ESLint From the Terminal
+### 1.2 Running ESLint

+Although there are plugins for many popular IDEs you should get used to running the linter from the terminal.
 ESLint is available as a NodeJS package which allows you to run it from the terminal.
-Since there is already support built-in, why would you want to do this?
+Since you may find yourself using an editor with support baked in, why would you want to do this?

 1. Some editors don't have ESLint support.
 2. Running ESLint in the Terminal gives a summary of the linting errors.to check if _all the scripts_ are fixed.